 RS: The weather and pizza from Gjelina.

-Photos courtesy of Ryan Seacrest
+Photography by: Photos courtesy of Ryan Seacrest